-1.0 The language(s)
+1. The Language(s)

-"Z" is a new sign language, emerging in a single extended family of indigenous peasants in Mexico whose hearing members speak Tzotzil (Mayan).
-The family sign language began after the birth in 1976 of Jane, the fourth daughter and first deaf child of a hearing couple living in a small paraje 'hamlet' of then about two thousand people, part of a larger municipio 'township' composed of over a dozen such villages.
-For her first 6 years Jane was the only deaf person in the family-indeed, in the entire hamlet, as far as the family knows-and she developed a homesign system, apparently in a close privileged (Fousellier-Souza 2006) relationship with her mother and her older sisters who helped raise her.
-There followed two deaf brothers, and an intervening hearing sister, and they were still later joined by a hearing niece to form the original cohort of five adults who communicate with each other primarily via the developing sign language.
+"Z" is a new sign language, emerging in a single extended family of indigenous peasants in Mexico, whose hearing members speak Tzotzil (Mayan).
+The family sign language began after the birth in 1976 of Jane (Haviland 2020b), the fourth daughter and first deaf child of a hearing couple living in a small paraje 'hamlet' of then about two thousand people and part of a larger municipio 'township' composed of over a dozen such villages.
+For her first 6 years Jane was the only deaf person in the family-indeed, in the entire hamlet, as far as the family knows-and she developed a homesign system, apparently in a close, privileged (Fusellier-Souza 2006) relationship with her mother and her older sisters, who helped raise her.
+There followed two deaf brothers and an intervening hearing sister, and they were still later joined by a hearing niece to form the original cohort of five adults who communicate with each other primarily via the developing sign language.
 They have had direct contact with neither other deaf people nor sign languages.
-This group was subsequently augmented by Jane's hearing son, Vic, born in 2007, who thus became the first Z CODA or "child of deaf adult."
-Figure 1 shows a simplified genealogy of these original members of the miniature Z signing community.
+This group was subsequently augmented by Jane's hearing son, Vic, born in 2007, who thus became the first signing child of a deaf Z adult.
+Figure 1 shows a simplified genealogy of these original members of the miniature Z signing community.1